BlockCityNetwork/BlocklyNukkit/README.md

 blockitem

-- 修复了nbt函数的错误
+- fixed error of nbt function

 EventLoader

-- 修复了玩家判断错误的bug
+- Fixed player misjudgment bug

 entity

-- 更换浮空字的pid为盔甲架的pid
+- Replace the floating word PID to the armor bracket PID

 Loader

-- 现在bn插件控制台输出会使用文件名作为前缀而不是\[BlocklyNukkit\]
+- Now the BN plug-in console output will use the filename as a prefix instead of \[BlocklyNukkit\]
-- 非op不再可见bn命令
+- The BN command is no longer visible to non-OP

-编辑器
+Editor

-- 添加JSON模块
+- added JSON module
-- 添加jar在线编译器
+- added jar online compiler

 ### 1.2.7.2

 manager

 - String formatJSON(String json)
-- 修复writeFile函数无法自动创建路径的错误
+- Fixed an error where the writeFile function could not automatically create a path

 ### 1.2.7.1

-修复部分老版本nk/pn内核无法加载的错误
+Fixed some bug where older NK/PN kernels could not load

 ### 1.2.7.0